ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-19-eulers-identity.md

 \end{align}
 $$

 Now we do $\theta_n$.
-I'm going to be a bit unrigorous so as to not go into derivatives.
+I'm going to be a bit unrigorous in order to avoid derivatives.
 First, we utilize something called the small-angle approximation.

 <center>
 {% tikz small-angle %}